kosukeimai/qss-package/README.md

 </tbody>
 </table>

+For example, to use the `election` data set:

+    data(package = "qss", election)

+    ## Warning in data(package = "qss", election): data set 'election' not found

-The Federalist papers text files are in the `extdata/federalist` directory of the installed package.
+The Federalist papers text files are in the `extdata/federalist` directory of the installed package and need to be accessed as follows:

     library("tm")
     federalist_dir <- system.file("extdata", "federalist", package = "qss")